jiaohehu/NPreview/DOC-latex.md

     \usepackage{amsfonts}
     \usepackage{amssymb}
     \usepackage{unicode-math}
-      Defines many math symbols.

     \usepackage{stmaryrd}
     \usepackage{wasysym}
     \usepackage{textcomp}
-      Addition math symbols and text symbols such as \textrightarrow.
+      AMS math and addition math symbols and text symbols such as
+      \textrightarrow.
 Currently not utilized but will be in the future.

     \usepackage{changepage}
       Used to change the orientation of the page for example from